it-innovation/sam/doc/invocations.rst

 Generated predicates
 --------------------

-.. function:: realNewObject(?Object, ?Invocation, ?ChildType, ?NewChild)
+.. function:: realNewObject(Ref object, String invocation, String childType, Ref newChild)

    The `realNewObject` relation is copied from `newObject`, but has a suitable default whenever `newObject` wasn't defined.

-.. function:: realInitialInvocation(?Object, ?Method, ?Invocation)
+.. function:: realInitialInvocation(Ref object, String method, String invocation)

    Usually based on :func:`initialInvocation`, but if `Object` is of type `Unknown` and has no initialInvocation defined, then it gets an "unknown" context assigned to it.
 Note that